joelparkerhenderson/wordbooks/pages/thinking-hats/index.md

 # Thinking Hats

-Thinking Hats is a decision-making and problem-solving technique developed by Edward de Bono that uses the metaphor of hats to encourage different perspectives and ways of thinking.
+Thinking Hats is a decision-making and problem-solving technique that uses the metaphor of hats to encourage different perspectives and ways of thinking.
 Each hat represents a different type of thinking, and by wearing a particular hat, individuals are encouraged to think in a particular way.

-There are six different hats in the Thinking Hats technique, each of which represents a different mode of thinking:

 * White Hat: This hat represents objective, factual thinking.
 When wearing this hat, individuals focus on what information is available and what information is needed to make a decision.